 At a minimum, to be eligible you must be 62 years of age or older; you must have a certain percentage of equity in the home; and the house must be your principal residence.
 For more information, visit our eligibility page.

-You choose how to receive your funds, either as a lump sum, line of credit, monthly advances or any combination of these.
+Your reverse mortgage loan is customizable meaning you choose how to receive your funds, either as a lump sum, line of credit, monthly advances or any combination of these.

 With no pre-defined loan maturity date, you can pay down the loan at any time, or defer repayment.